Demi Lovato overdosed and received Narcan, the life-saving overdose antidote.

 3) Naloxone IS NOT addiction treatment.

-It is a life-saver in opioid overdose emergencies, however, naloxone cannot treat the underlying problem that caused the overdose: addiction to opioids.
-Instead, a combination of counseling and medications such as methadone, Suboxone or Vivitrol is your best bet for recovery.
-Although overdose is life-threatening, it can be a pivotal opportunity for recovery.
+Naloxone is a life-saving antidote in opioid overdose emergencies.
+But naloxone cannot treat the underlying problem that caused the overdose: addiction to opioids.
+A combination of counseling and medications such as methadone, Suboxone, or Vivitrol is your best bet for recovery.
+Although overdose is life-threatening, it can also be a pivotal opportunity for recovery.

 4) Call 911 after giving Narcan to avoid re-overdose.